pulumi/pulumi/developer-docs/providers/implementers-guide.md

 The core functionality of a resource provider is the management of custom resources and construction of component resources within the scope of a Pulumi stack.
-Custom resources have a well-defined lifecycle built around the differences between their acutal state and the desired state described by their inputs and implemented using create, read, update, and delete (CRUD) operations defined by the provider.
+Custom resources have a well-defined lifecycle built around the differences between their actual state and the desired state described by their inputs and implemented using create, read, update, and delete (CRUD) operations defined by the provider.
 Component resources have no associated lifecycle, and are constructed by registering child custom or component